LegalNav/LegalNavigator/README.md

 - Wordpress (WP)

 ## APIs
-In order for Legal Navigator to function as expected, API keys will need to be created for the following services:
+In order for Legal Navigator to function as expected, API keys/credentials will need to be created for the following services:

 - **Google Maps** -- Shows organization resources on a map for single resource pages and resource list pages.